Purchase both PACE Courses for a 10% Discount

 Key Aims

-(It is essential that everyone starts with Module one)
+(It is essential that all participants begin with Module One)

 By the end of Day 1, participants will be able to:

-2. Explain Attachment Theory: Summarise the core principles of attachment theory, secure base concepts, and how unmet attachment needs manifest as challenging behaviour in the classroom.
+Explain key attachment principles, including the secure base, and recognise how unmet attachment needs often present as challenging behaviour in the classroom.

 Frequently Asked Questions